-Calculating Food Cost for each menu item might not be as fun as writing the menu descriptions.
-But this is critical analysis that's necessary to determine prices and profits, help reduce food waste and curtail over-ordering.
+Calculating food cost for each menu item might not be as fun as writing the menu descriptions.
+But this is critical analysis that's necessary to determine prices and profits, help reduce food waste, and curtail over-ordering.
 Food costs are a foundational data point to guide your menu engineering analysis.

 List all ingredients involved in a specific dish.
 Don’t forget the cooking oil, seasonings, and garnishes.

 Based on what you pay for each item, calculate the cost of each ingredient in a dish.
-If a single onion costs 24 cents, and each one yields eight slices, the onion cost for a dish that includes two slices would be six cents.
+If a single onion costs $0.24, and each one yields eight slices, the onion cost for a dish that includes two slices would be $0.06.

 Compile delivery fees, interest, return charges, or other expenses related to purchasing foods and inventory.
 DO NOT include labor costs.